pt9999/fixlang-registry/README.md

 ## Overview

-The registry.toml file in this repository is the default registry file that the [fixlang](https://github.com/tttmmmyyyy/fixlang) compiler refers to by default.
+This repository provides the default registry file that is referred to by the dependency management feature of the [fixlang](https://github.com/tttmmmyyyy/fixlang) compiler.

-For example, the "math" project is registered in the registry.toml:
+For example, since the "math" project is registered in the [registry.toml](registry.toml) file,

 ```
 [[projects]]